Jai2501/H4G_2024/README.md

 - List of Challengesss
 ![Alt text](./preview/challenges.png)

-- - from this page, by clicking on `Add Challenge` button, user can create new challenges for volunteers as follows
+- - - from the #### Challenges page, by clicking on `Add Challenge` button, user can create new challenges for volunteers as follows
 ![Alt text](./preview/addChallenge.png)